The Kentown Wizard Foundation

 • UK registered charities (for UK-based work)

-• Organizations supporting children and young adults
+• Organisations supporting children and young adults

 • Life-threatening conditions and serious disabilities

-Organizations outside these parameters are unlikely to be considered.
+Organisations outside these parameters are unlikely to be considered.

 Governance and Leadership